eas342/explaintheDQ/README.rst

-So the pixel that is NaN in the rate image's SCI extension has the following characteristics.
+So the pixel that is a NaN in the middle is marked as not to be used, saturated, dead and having no linearity correction available.

 Credits
 -------